Echateauneu/appcontrol-documentation/docs/en/Getting Started/map.md

 You can refer to the [Quartz Scheduler](https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontrigger.html#introduction) link to have the complete documentation of allowed cron expressions.

-As you can observe in the example above, you can be multiple cron expressions in the same file.
+As you can observe in the example above, you can have multiple cron expressions in the same file.
 You can schedule start/stop or customs actions.